 We engage with a wide range of constituents, including institutional shareholders, retail shareholders, proxy advisory firms, ESG rating firms and industry thought leaders.
-We pursue multiple avenues for engagement, including the Annual Meeting of Shareholders, in-person and virtual meetings (though most shareholder interactions continued to be in virtual format during most of 2021 due to the ongoing pandemic), quarterly earnings calls and other investor conferences and presentations.
+We pursue multiple avenues for engagement, including the Annual Shareholder Meeting, in-person and virtual meetings, quarterly earnings calls and other investor conferences and presentations.
 We participate in corporate governance organizations and other associations that provide valuable opportunities to convene with a variety of investors, peer companies, policy makers and other interested parties in promoting knowledge and positive dialogue around corporate governance policy and practices, including the World Economic Forum, the Business Roundtable, the National Association of Corporate Directors, the G100 and the Society for Corporate Governance.
-In addition, we periodically hold Investor and Analyst Days, most recently on September 30, 2021, to meet with investors and present and discuss our long-term strategy and financial objectives.
+In addition, we periodically hold Investor Days, most recently on September 30, 2021, to meet with investors and present and discuss our long-term strategy and financial objectives.
 Our engagement program involves members of our Board of Directors and senior management, as well as employees from a number of different functions in the Company, including Investor Relations, Legal, Executive Compensation and Sustainability.

-In January 2022, we invited our largest shareholders to engagement meetings.
+In December 2022, we invited our largest shareholders to engagement meetings.
 A number of shareholders declined invitations for engagement, noting that they had no concerns with our governance and compensation practices.